Skip to main content

 Growth hormone peptides, by stimulating endogenous, pulsatile GH release, may offer a more metabolically favorable profile.
 The physiological release pattern, often with peaks during sleep, aligns with the body’s natural rhythms, potentially mitigating the adverse effects on insulin sensitivity observed with continuous exogenous GH.

-Specific peptides, such as Tesamorelin, have demonstrated a targeted ability to reduce visceral adiposity, a metabolically active fat depot strongly linked to and cardiovascular risk.
+Specific peptides, such as Tesamorelin, have demonstrated a targeted ability to reduce visceral adiposity, a metabolically active fat depot strongly linked to insulin resistance and cardiovascular risk.
 This suggests a more precise modulation of metabolic pathways when endogenous production is stimulated.

 The physiological release of growth hormone peptides may offer metabolic advantages over continuous exogenous administration.